 The purpose of the clinical study is to evaluate the safety and effectiveness of an investigational medication (WTX101) compared to standard of care treatment in patients with Wilson disease.
 This medication is considered "investigational" because it has not been approved by the Food and Drug Administration (FDA) to treat Wilson Disease.
 WTX101 has the potential to address the unmet needs in Wilson Disease by possibly reducing the amount of copper buildup in the body.

-If you are a newly diagnosed Wilson disease patient you may be eligible to join the trial that is currently underway, if you meet the following criteria:
+You may be eligible to participate in the clinical study if you meet the following criteria:

 If you are eligible and agree to participate in the study, you will be randomly assigned to either receive treatment with WTX101 or regular standard of care treatment.
 Once the treatment period is completed, study participants may choose to receive WTX101 for up to an additional 60 months.

 Principal investigator: Fred Askari, MD, PhD firstname.lastname@example.orgStudy coordinator: Jenna Penterics, (734) 764-4911 or email@example.com